-Cardiopulmonary-resuscitation (CPR): A treatment intervention administered for cases of sudden, unexpected cardio-pulmonary arrests that result in the cessation of cardiac output and which has been reported as effective when administered by trained individuals following a witnessed sudden collapse, or collapse that has probably occurred within 5 minutes of its discovery, and when the individual has been relatively well and then suddenly experiences a cardio-pulmonary arrest.
+Cardiopulmonary Resuscitation (CPR): An emergency life-saving treatment administered for cases of sudden, unexpected cardiopulmonary arrests that result in the cessation of cardiac output and which has been reported as most effective when administered by trained individuals immediately upon discovery or following a witnessed sudden collapse.

-Note: As per MOHLTC (March 2002), Policy on Cardio-Pulmonary Resuscitation (CPR) and Do Not Resuscitate (DNR) Orders in Long-Term Care Facilities: "Many deaths in longterm care facilities are a result of either terminal illness or chronic, multi-system medical problems.
+Note: As per MOHLTC (March 2002), Policy on Cardio-Pulmonary Resuscitation (CPR) and Do Not Resuscitate (DNR) Orders in Long-Term Care Facilities: "Many deaths in long-term care facilities are a result of either terminal illness or chronic, multi-system medical problems.
 The initiation of CPR in these cases has little if any benefit and may in fact increase pain and suffering and prolong the dying process."

-Do Not Resuscitate (DNR): Written medical order, best decided in collaboration with the resident and family that indicates that a resident should not be administered CPR in the event of a cardio-pulmonary arrest.
+No Cardiopulmonary Resuscitation (No CPR): a written medical order, best decided in collaboration with the resident and family that indicates that a resident should not be administered CPR in the event of a cardio-pulmonary arrest.